SecurityWard/MouseJack/README.md

 # MouseJack
-All the details and steps needed to perform tactical mousejacking using AutoJack
+All the details and steps needed to perform mousejacking with or without Autojack.

 Mousejacking is class vulnerabilies that was discovered in 2016 by researchers at Bastille.
 Mousejacking is an often over looked method of gaining a foothold in a network.
 All the specifics about the findings including a technical write up can be found at Bastilles website.